-Since the first publicly-performed anesthetic procedure at Massachusetts General Hospital in 1846, vaporizers have been an essential component of anesthesia equipment.
+Since the first publicly performed anesthetic procedure at Massachusetts General Hospital in 1846, vaporizers have been an essential component of anesthesia equipment.
 The emergence of potent inhalational anesthetics with unique properties has influenced the evolution of vaporizers.
 Modern anesthetic vaporizers have been developed to provide accurate amounts of anesthetic gas while mitigating the effects of temperature and barometric pressure on the evaporation process, allowing anesthesiologists to conduct their work with greater safety.

 The functioning of vaporizers is complex; and requires an in-depth understanding of thermodynamics, gases, and physics.
-While engineering may not be the forte of many anesthesiologists, familiarity with the proper functioning of the anesthetic equipment and ability to recognize equipment failures are essential to decrease the potential for patient hazards.
+While engineering may not be the forte of many anesthesiologists, familiarity with the proper functioning of the anesthetic equipment and the ability to recognize equipment failures are essential to decrease the potential for patient hazards.

 Anatomy and Physiology

 Rather than providing a comprehensive review of the physics that dictates vaporizer functioning, this section will address key concepts that all anesthesiologists should understand when using these devices.